 Nine of the CGRP inhibitor trials and one OLE we identified were conducted in patients with episodic migraine.
-We included one Phase II RCT of erenumab (NCT01952574, Sun 2016)38 with its associated OLE,99 two Phase III RCTs of erenumab (NCT02456740, STRIVE; and NCT02483585, ARISE),^{37,100} one Phase II RCT of fremanezumab (NCT0202556, Bigal 2015b),40 one completed but unpublished Phase III RCT of fremanezumab (NCT02629861, HALO-EM), and two Phase II RCTs of galcanezumab (NCT01625988, Dodick 2014; and NCT02163993, Skljarevski 2018).^{42,101} We also identified two unpublished, ongoing Phase III RCT on galcanezumab (NCT02614183, EVOLVE-1; NCT02614196, EVOLVE-2).
-Given limited details on their study design and baseline characteristics, we were unable to assess the similarity of these trials to those published in full-text and we did not include the results in any quantitative analysis.
+We included one Phase II RCT of erenumab (NCT01952574, Sun 2016)40 with its associated OLE,^{147,148} two Phase III RCTs of erenumab (NCT02456740, STRIVE^{41,149-152} and NCT02483585, ARISE42), one Phase II RCT of fremanezumab (NCT0202556, Bigal 2015b),^{25,127}, one Phase III RCT of fremanezumab (NCT02629861, HALO-EM)^{43,153-155} and two Phase II RCTs of galcanezumab (NCT01625988, Dodick 2014^{27,156,157} and NCT02163993, Skljarevski 2018^{44,158}).
+We also identified two ongoing Phase III RCT on galcanezumab (NCT02614183, EVOLVE-1; NCT02614196, EVOLVE-2).^{132,159} Given limited details on their study design and baseline characteristics, we were unable to assess the similarity of these trials to those published in full-text and we did not include the results in any quantitative analysis.
 Refer to Appendix C for the data available from these trials.

 Appendix Tables D3 and D6 contain the key study design and baseline characteristics of the trials.
 The seven CGRP inhibitor trials in episodic migraine were industry-funded and multi-centered, with locations predominately in North America and Europe.
 All trials included a four-week baseline period followed by a 12-week randomized, placebo-controlled treatment phase in which patients and investigators were blinded to treatment assignment.
-Patients were enrolled in the baseline phases of the trials if they had a diagnosis migraine based on ICHD (second or third edition) or self-reported history migraine, typically with four to 14 migraine days per month except for the fremanezumab trial (Bigal 2015b) which required patients to have eight to 14 migraine days per month.
-In all trials, patients who continued to meet this criteria during the baseline phase and who showed at least 80% compliance with an electronic headache diary continued to the randomized phase.
+Patients were enrolled in the baseline phases of the trials if they had a diagnosis migraine based on ICHD (second or third edition, beta) or self-reported history migraine, typically with four to 14 migraine days per month except for the fremanezumab trial (Bigal 2015b) which required patients to have eight to 14 migraine days per month.
+In all trials, patients who continued to meet these criteria during the baseline phase and who showed at least 80% compliance with an electronic headache diary continued to the randomized phase.

 At the start of the randomization phase, more than 80% of participants were women with an average age of 40.
-The average age of migraine onset was 16 to 22 years.
-At baseline, the average number of migraine days per month ranged from 6 to 8 per month in the erenumab and galcanezumab trials, and patients in Bigal 2015b (fremanezumab) experienced a higher frequency at baseline with approximately 12 migraine days per month.
-The average number of days using an acute migraine-specific medication at baseline was approximately 3 to 4 days per month (Sun 2015, STRIVE, and ARISE, erenumab), and the number of days using any acute medication was approximately 7 (Sun 2015, erenumab) to 10 (Bigal 2015b, fremanezumab).
+Patients had been diagnosed with migraine for approximately 20 years.
+At baseline, the average number of migraine days per month was 8 in six of the trials, and patients in Bigal 2015b (fremanezumab) experienced a higher frequency at baseline with approximately 12 migraine days per month.
+Across the erenumab and fremanezumab trials, the average number of days using an acute migraine-specific medication at baseline was approximately 3 to 7 days per month, and the number of days using any acute medication was approximately 7 to 10.
 These data were not reported in either galcanezumab trial.

 All CGRP inhibitor trials excluded patients who had experienced no therapeutic response to more than two classes of migraine preventive therapies.
 In Bigal 2015b, the patients could not have experienced the failure of more than two medication categories or more than three preventive medications across two categories.
-Proportions of patients with prior failures of at least one preventive therapy ranged from 35% to 40% in the erenumab trials and 30% in the fremanezumab trial.
-Patients in three trials (Sun 2016, Dodick 2014, Skljarevski 2018) were required to discontinue any migraine preventive therapies at baseline, whereas patients in three trials (ARISE, STRIVE, Bigal 2015b) were allowed stable doses of preventive migraine therapies.
+Proportions of patients with prior failures of at least one preventive therapy ranged from 35% to 40% in the erenumab trials and 30% in the fremanezumab trial (Bigal 2015b).
+Patients in three trials (Sun 2016, Dodick 2014, Skljarevski 2018) were required to discontinue any migraine preventive therapies at baseline, whereas patients in four trials (ARISE, STRIVE, HALO-EM, Bigal 2015b) were allowed stable doses of preventive migraine therapies.
 Bigal 2015b had the highest proportion of patients on concomitant preventive therapy (30%) whereas the proportion was 3% to 6% in the erenumab trials.